 Obviously, not everyone agrees.
 But it’s enough to convince me that recycling plastic just doesn’t pay off.

-So, if you decide you want to reduce your plastic use, here are a couple easy, affordable swaps you can make.
+So, if you decide you want to reduce your plastic use, here are a couple of easy, affordable swaps you can make.

 Instead of Plastic Toothbrushes